 • App Layer: Applications get installed in the App Layers.
 Typically a single application is installed on each App Layer, though you can include more.

-This Proof of Concept guide is designed to help you get started with Citrix App Layering within an Microsoft Azure environment.
+This Proof of Concept guide is designed to help you get started with Citrix App Layering within a Microsoft Azure environment.
 The guide walks you through the following to begin using Citrix App Layering:

 1. Install the Citrix App Layering appliance in Microsoft Azure.